Orbital correlations in ultrathin films of late transition metals: Three-site model of FM state

 We position sites $1$ and $2$ on the x-axis, the same way as in the two-site model, and site $3$ on the y-axis [Fig.~\ref{fig:three_sites}(a)].
 In this configuration, the orbitally selective matrix elements $t_{x^2-y^2}$, $t_{xy}$ introduced in the two-site model describe hopping between sites $1$ and $2$, but not between one of these two sites and site $3$.
 For instance, the lobes of the $d_{xy}$ orbital on site $3$ almost face the lobes of the orbitals $d_{x^2-y^2}$ on sites $1$ and $3$, resulting in finite inter-orbital hopping characterized by direction- and site-dependent matrix elements.
 This difficulty has been discussed in the context of the compass models of anisotropic spin coupling~\cite{RevModPhys.87.1}.

 To simplify the problem, we transform to the orbital basis that reflects the symmetry of the three-site model.
 For site $3$, we introduce the spherical harmonics in the usual Condon–Shortley phase convention, $d_m=(d_{x^2-y^2}\pm id_{xy})/\sqrt{2}$.
 Here, $m=\pm2$ denotes the projection of the atomic orbital moment onto the film normal.
 Hereinafter, we label these orbitals by the pseudospin $\sigma=m/2$.
 For sites $1$ and $2$, we utilize the same orbitals rotated by the angle $2\pi/3$ clockwise and counterclockwise, respectively [Fig.~\ref{fig:three_sites}(b)].
 In this basis, opposite-orbital hopping is described by a single real matrix element $t_{+-}$ for all pairs of sites.
 Counterclockwise same-orbital hopping on the orbital $d_{+2}$ is characterized by the amplitude $e^{-2\pi i/3}t_{++}$, where $t_{++}$ is real.
 Clockwise hopping on this orbital is characterized by the hopping amplitude $e^{2\pi i/3}t_{++}$.
 The latter is a complex conjugate of the counterclockwise hopping amplitude, as expected for the time-reversed process in a Hermitian system.
 Since the orbital $d_{-2}$ is a complex conjugate of the orbital $d_{+2}$, the corresponding hopping amplitudes are also related by complex conjugation.
-Using the Koster-Slater parameters and accounting for the fact that the sign of the hole hopping amplitudes is opposite to that for electrons, we obtain $t_{+-}=0.29$~eV, $t_{++}=0.03$~eV for Ni, and $t_{+-}=0.36$~eV, $t_{++}=0.03$~eV for Co, with precision of about $0.01$~eV.
+Using the Koster-Slater parameters and accounting for the fact that the sign of the hole hopping amplitudes is opposite to that for electrons, we obtain $t_{+-}=0.29$~eV, $t_{++}=0.03$~eV for Ni, and $t_{+-}=0.36$~eV, $t_{++}=0.03$~eV for Co, with a precision of about $0.01$~eV.

-{\it Single-particle states.} Single-particle approximation is a useful starting point for the analysis of the many-particle state.
+\textit{Single-particle states.} The single-particle approximation is a useful starting point for the analysis of the many-particle state.
 According to group theory~\cite{Dresselhaus2007-br}, the stationary states transform under one of the three cyclic representations of the three-fold rotational symmetry of the three-site model, i.e. they are multiplied by the factor $e^{-2i\pi l/3}$ upon site index cycling $1\to2\to3\to1$, with $l=\pm1,0$.
+The single-particle g.s. is invariant under index cycling ($l=0$),